-The Music High School Attached to the Faculty of Music, Tokyo University of the Arts (MHS) has been very active since it was designated in 2016 as a Super Global High School (SGH) by the Ministry of Education, Culture, Sports, Science and Technology.
-This project aims to nurture global leaders who can play an active role internationally in the future.
-Our school is the only arts-oriented high school to receive this designation.
-Through a variety of efforts implemented over the five-year period ending in 2020, MHS aims to further improve and develop based on its collaborative partnership with the Tokyo University of the Arts.
+This year has marked the fourth year since the Music High School Attached to the Faculty of Music, Tokyo University of the Arts (Geikō) was designated as a Super Global High School (SGH) by the Ministry of Education, Culture, Sports, Science and Technology in 2016.
+This project aims to nurture international-minded leaders who can play an active role in a global society.
+Our school is the only music high school to have been designated as SGH in Japan.
+Through a variety of projects having been implemented over a five-year period, Geikō has improved and developed further based on its collaborative partnership with our parent institution, Tokyo University of the Arts.

 The Music High School Attached to the Faculty of Music, Tokyo University of the Arts